schedule for Computer Organization and Programming for Scientific Computing, Fall 2017

 - Chapter 1 Introduction: What are we looking for this class (with some examples of programs), looking inside a computer and a crash course on C and pointers.
 Here are the links to the basic codes used to introduce pointers: basic examples, pointers on pointers, pointers on functions, void pointers.

-- Chapter 4, Handling the memory: The memory hierarchy, virtual memory.
+- Chapter 4, Handling the memory: The memory hierarchy, virtual memory, with the code illustrating the concept of locality, and a long example of optimizing a serial code.

 - Chapter 5, Parallel programming with threads: What is shared memory, an introduction to OpenMP.